phamcongthuy/challenge/_connect/imagine-la.md

    We will measure success by assessing:

-   â€¢ Analytics about impressions, views and engagement on social media platforms
+   * Analytics about impressions, views and engagement on social media platforms

-   â€¢ Web site traffic
+   * Web site traffic

-   â€¢ Media impressions
+   * Media impressions

-   â€¢ Community engagement metrics
+   * Community engagement metrics

-   â€¢ Event attendance
+   * Event attendance

-   â€¢ Volunteer sign ups
+   * Volunteer sign ups

-   â€¢ Imagine LA mentor applications submitted
+   * Imagine LA mentor applications submitted

-   â€¢ Mentors matched with families and in the pipeline to be matched
+   * Mentors matched with families and in the pipeline to be matched